jobo322/hmdbData/README.md

   [![build status][travis-image]][travis-url]
   [![David deps][david-image]][david-url]
   [![npm download][download-image]][download-url]

-convert hmdb data to eln json format
+This project is a work in progress, feel free to open a ticket or email me for any collaboration. convert hmdb data to 'electronic laboratory notebook' json format

 ## Installation